d-j-k/puntseq/analysis/README.md

 # Analysis

+Here, we provide a Snakemake framework that integrates all pre-processing steps that are necessary to transform the direct output from nanopore sequencing (raw fast5 files) to filtered and classified reads.
+We have implemented the classification tools Centrifuge and kraken2 as examples, but our manuscript [link to follow] compares the performance of more than ten classification tools when applied to long-read nanopore data.
+We also show how to install the singularity provided on this Github to directly access  all computational tools that we have used in our analyses.

 ![Pipeline DAG](./docs/dag.png)

 # Internal usage of analysis
-These instructions are for if you have access to the `ebi-cli` cluster.
+These instructions are for if you have access to the `ebi-cli` cluster, but can be easily adapted to be used on any cluster or local system.

 ## Installation